nidragedd/nidragedd.github.io/_posts/2019-11-09-sudoku-genetics.md

 </figure>

 ## How good can it be?
 Let's try with harder 9x9 puzzles!
-After 43 cells then 49 cells to find, let's try 2 hard puzzles (with respectively 57 and 59 cells to find).
+After 43 cells then 49 cells to find, I will try to solve 2 harder puzzles (with respectively 57 and 59 cells to find).
 ### 57 cells to find
 _Pencil Mark_ technique is useless on this sudoku, it cannot place a single "new value"!
 <figure class="align-center" style="width:280px;">